CHN-beta/ovito/doc/manual/reference/pipelines/data_sources/python_script.rst

 """"""""""""""""""""

-A Python-based data source may be used to implement a simple kind of file reader for data file formats not natively supported by OVITO.
-Then your ``create()`` function is responsible for opening and parsing the data file using Python's I/O fascilities.
+A Python-based data source may be used to implement a simple kind of file reader for data file formats not directly supported by OVITO.
+Then your ``create()`` function is responsible for opening and parsing the data file using Python's I/O facilities.
 The data read from the input file must be translated into corresponding calls to OVITO's Python API for creating new data objects such as particles.

 Requirements